Faezehkm/mySTTApp/README.md

-this app helps you to get your text out of voice!
+This app helps you to get your text out of voice!
 Simple but Useful for everyone!